tonethar/IGME-330-Master/notes/canvas-6.md

 ## I. Overview
 - So there's no new Canvas API concepts below, but there's a lot of potentially helpful example code below - see comments in source file:
+  - #0 - There's a lot of pre-written code here!
+Below we have divided it into 3 sections - `CLASS CODE`, `UTILITY CODE`, `MAIN CODE`:
+    - When you do the HW, make sure you put the code in the right place
+    - Next time, we'll split this code up into separate ES6 modules
   - #1 - [ES6 Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) with `draw()` and `move()` methods:
     - note that we are drawing these sprites the "better way", by FIRST translating, rotating, and scaling the context, and then SECOND by drawing the shapes at the origin (or "around" the origin in the case of the rectangle)
   - #2 - A quick and convenient way to assign multiple object properties with [`Object.assign()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign)